Primavera Music publications can to be ordered by credit card on-line at tutti.co.uk

 The TRANSIT OF VENUS

-This piece ( see 2009) will be part of a project in 2012, to celebrate the next Transit of Venus ( June 5 / 6th).
+This piece was part of a project in 2012, to celebrate the Transit of Venus (June 5 / 6th).
 Julia is exploring the possibility of making a DVD or other media artwork based on the composition, bringing together information, artwork, animation and design, in collaboration with staff from the University of Central Lancashire. ( UCLAN).

 SPARKS WILL FLY